-Worker killed after falling into vat of oil on Disney property
+Worker killed after falling into vat of oil near Disney

-BAY LAKE, Fla. - A 61-year-old man was killed early Wednesday after falling into a vat of oil at an energy facility on Disney property, Orange County sheriffs' deputies said.
+BAY LAKE, Fla. - A 61-year-old man was killed early Wednesday after falling into a vat of oil at an energy facility near Disney property, Orange County sheriffs' deputies said.

 The fatal industrial accident was reported at 12:17 a.m. at 2010 South Service Lane in Bay Lake.

-According to the Orange County Sheriff's Office, the man and a coworker were emptying oil and grease byproduct from a semi into a vat.
+According to the Orange County Sheriff's Office, the man and a coworker were emptying oil and grease byproduct from a tractor-trailer into a vat.

 The 61-year-old was standing on a grate when he slipped and fell into the vat, deputies said.
-His coworker tried to pull him out of vat but was unable, officials said.
+His coworker tried to pull him out but was unable, officials said.

 The Sheriff's Office said fumes from the byproduct overwhelmed the man, who slipped further into the vat.
-The coworker could not help because of the fumes, deputies said.
+The coworker could not help him because of the fumes, deputies said.

 The Reedy Creek Fire Department pulled the man's body from the vat.